ExpressLRS/Docs/docs/software/updating/wifi-updating.md

 <img src="https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-Hardware/master/img/software.png">

-**With the release of v1.1.0, there will be a total of 3 Methods to flash your devices via WiFi**
+**With the release of v2.0.0, there will be a total of 3 different Methods to flash your devices via WiFi**

 ## Method 1: Hotspot

 **Build** your firmware file, either via the ExpressLRS Configurator or PlatformIO.
-The ExpressLRS Configurator will open a folder for you where the correct firmware file was created and should be named like `<target name>-<version>.bin` (e.g. for the Happymodel ES24TX, the file will be `HappyModel_ES24TX_2400_TX-1.1.0.bin`).
+The ExpressLRS Configurator will open a folder for you where the correct firmware file was created and should be named like `<target name>-<version>.bin` (e.g. for the Happymodel ES24TX, the file will be `HappyModel_ES24TX_2400_TX-2.0.0.bin`).
 Meanwhile, PlatformIO should create the file within the `\src\.pio\build\<target name>\` folder.

 Put your device in WiFi Updating mode.
 For TX modules, this is accomplished using the ExpressLRS Lua Script.
 Simply select `WiFi Update` from the script and it should start the Update Hotspot.
 For receivers, power the receiver and wait until `AUTO_WIFI_ON_INTERVAL` time has elapsed and that the LED on the receiver is blinking fast.